coldshrine/study-notes/books/effective-java.md

 ### Synchronise access to shared mutable data

 Synchronisation is required for reliable communication between threads as well as for mutual exclusion.

+Do not use `Thread.stop` as it is inherently _unsafe_, its use can result in data corruption.